-After reconciliation is complete, we have data that everyone agrees on and we are ready for invoicing.
-All invoices will be fully supported by load tickets and other required documentation.
+After reconciliation is complete, it is time for invoicing.
+All invoices are fully supported by load tickets and other required documentation.
 CrowderGulf is very flexible in generating invoices.
-We have many clients that request the invoices in different ways, such as a dollar amount limit per invoice, designated work period on an invoice (i.e. one week per invoice), or invoices separated by tasks.
-We strive to accommodate our Clients by adapting to their preferred format and following their specifications.
+Invoices can be provided in different ways such as a dollar amount limit per invoice, designated work period on an invoice (i.e. one week per invoice) or single task invoices.
+CrowderGulf strives to accommodate by adapting to preferred formats and preferences.